silnrsi/font-harmattan/documentation/source/announcement.md

   - U+0678 ARABIC LETTER HIGH HAMZA YEH
   - U+06C5 ARABIC LETTER KIRGHIZ OE
   - U+06C7 ARABIC LETTER U

 #### Removed

 - Removed features:
     - Alef diacritic placement (cv02)
     - Arabic U (cv50)

-**Note:** We reserve the right to alter metrics in future releases.
-Future versions of the font may result in different lines, line spacing, or paragraph lengths.
-Do not expect that a document laid out in one version will always have the same page breaks, etc., in future fonts.

-Both desktop and web fonts are provided in a single, all-platforms package on the [Download Page](https://software.sil.org/harmattan/download/).

 #### Known issues
 - Shaping for these newly added characters may not yet occur in applications